 The astrologer sits in his consulting room "Before a Square Table, covered with a greene Carpet, on which lay a huge Booke in Folio, wide open, full of strange Characters, such as the Ægyptians and Chaldaens were never guiltie of."
 The room is furnished "with all the superstitious or rather fayned Instruments of his cousening Art."
 This is John Melton's 1621 caricature of an astrologer.
 To find him, he explains, you followed a gaggle of women down the backstreets of London to his house.
 When you arrive, you can ask, for a price, the whereabouts of lost or stolen goods, how many children you will have, or the cause of your disease.
-In exchange for money the astrologer as a fraud who trades in fake learning and empty results.1
+In exchange for money the astrologer will give you many words of little value.
+Melton presents the astrologer as a fraud who trades in fake learning and empty results.1

 This article is about the book on the astrologer's table.
-This is a casebook.
+This is a case-book.
 Casebooks are all that survives from early modern encounters between medical practitioners and their patients.
 Some were produced by astrologers, others by physicians.
 They derive from a range of intellectual traditions, and they share a common purpose: to document medical encounters.
-Historians have used casebooks to study experiences of illness and healing, while exercising caution in reading them as direct representations of the patients' perspective and supplementing them with letters, diaries and other ego documents.2 This article is the first study to take
+Historians have used casebooks to study experiences of illness and healing, while exercising caution in reading them as direct representations of the patients' perspective and supplementing them with letters, diaries and other ego documents.
+This article is the first study to take